 Warning: These materials are hazardous to bees.
 Do not use during bloom or if bees are foraging in the orchard.

-- carbaryl (Carbaryl 4L) at 2 quarts/a.
+- carbaryl (Carbaryl 4L) at 1 to 2 lb ai/A (2 to 3 quarts/A).
 REI 12 hr.
 PHI 3 days.
 Extremely toxic to aquatic invertebrates; avoid spray drift and runoff to surface waters.

-- diazinon (Diazinon 50W) at 4 lb/a.
+- diazinon (Diazinon 50W) at 1 lb/100 gal water.
+Do not exceed 4 lb/A per year (2 lb ai/A per year).
 Do not exceed one foliar application per season.
 REI 4 days.
 PHI 21 days.
 Do not apply within 300 ft of aquatic habitat.

-- methoxyfenozide (Intrepid 2F) at 8 to 16 fl oz/a.
+- methoxyfenozide (Intrepid 2F) at at 0.12 to 0.25 lb ai/A (8 to 16 fl oz/A).
 REI 4 hr.
 PHI 7 days.
 Additional applications at 10- to 18-day intervals at maximum rates may be required for heavy infestations, sustained moth flight, situations in which it is difficult to achieve thorough coverage, and for quicker knockdown of larvae.
-Do not apply more than 58 fl oz /a per season.
+Do not apply more than 58 fl oz /A per season.
 See label for biofix information.
 Do not apply within 25 ft of an aquatic habitat, 150 ft if applied by air.